CLC

 How to File a Complaint Against a Registered Contractor in Arkansas

-The Arkansas Contractors Licensing Board investigates complaints about licensed contractors who violate licensing laws.
-The board handles licensing violations only — not contractual or payment disputes between homeowners and contractors.
+The Arkansas Contractors Licensing Board investigates complaints about violations of Arkansas contractor licensing law — including unlicensed contracting and violations of bond, financial, or advertising rules.
+The Board does not arbitrate contractual or payment disputes between homeowners and contractors.

 You can file a complaint by: